CWML/research-data-management-cheat-sheet/README.md

 * Microsoft Excel - [Excel funtions](https://www.excel-easy.com/data-analysis.html) | [Data processing/analysis in Excel](https://www.excel-easy.com/data-analysis.html)
 * Python - email medicaldata@yale.edu for a workshop or tutorial based on your research needs
 * R - email medicaldata@yale.edu for a workshop or tutorial based on your research needs
+* Learn about different types and categories of graphs via the [Data Viz Catalogue](https://datavizcatalogue.com/)
+* Jump start your ability to create data visualizatins in R with [The R Graph Gallery](https://www.r-graph-gallery.com/)

 #### Data Sharing / Retention Tools
 * [Interactive storage finder tool](https://storage-finder.yale.edu/)